Research

 The effective web site has the ability to capture the audience almost spontaneously as it appears on the screen. (p.
 35)

 The technical communicator's role is to re-form text and often complex information into a user friendly structure.
-This structure must reflect the client's perspective, contain the richness of the subject matter, convey information
+This structure must reflect the client's perspective, contain the richness of the subject matter, convey information succinctly, and provide a clear path allowing the user to absorb information and ideas in his or her own way.

-If web sites are constructed correctly, they can embrace a wider audience -- the world -- and transcend barriers of education, culture, and gender.
+If web sites are constructed correctly, they can embrace a wider audience -- the world -- and transcend barriers of education, culture, and gender. (p.
+48)

-(Technical Communication senior thesis, 1997)
+(Technical Communication thesis, 1997)

 |